Arize-ai/openinference/spec/traces.md

 #### Guardrail

 A span that represents calls to a component to protect against jailbreak user input prompts by taking action to modify or reject an LLM's response if it contains undesirable content.
 For example, a Guardrail span could involve checking if an LLM's output response contains inappropriate language, via a custom or external guardrail library, and then amending the LLM response to remove references to the inappropriate language.

+#### Evaluator

+A span that represents a call to a function/proccess performing an evaluation of the language model's outputs.
+Examples include assessing the relevance, correctness, or helpfulness of the language model's answers.